qureshimahrukh309-oss/StudyBridge-AI/README.md

 - Responsive Mobile-Friendly Interface
 - Course and Task Management Dashboard

+---

 ## AI Feature

 The application uses the Gemini API to generate personalized study plans and answer questions based on uploaded notes.

 ### System Prompt

 You are an AI Study Assistant.
 Generate personalized study plans based on the student's target date, available study time, and learning goals.
-Answer questions clearly and accurately using the uploaded notes whenever possible.
-Provide helpful and student-friendly responses.
+Answer questions clearly and accurately using uploaded notes whenever possible.
+Provide helpful, student-friendly responses.

+---

 ## Technologies Used